daryyyosha/Genomic-pharmacist/README.md

 1. HLA alleles are not directly inferred.

-   `HLA-B*58:01` was not interpreted because the available VCF did not contain HLA typing data or the proxy marker `rs9263726`.
+   `HLA-B*58:01` was not interpreted because the available reduced VCF did not contain HLA typing data or the proxy marker `rs9263726`.

 2. CYP2D6 copy number variation is not fully resolved.